2 min read

 7. Networking

-Building and maintaining relationships with clients and other contacts is the life-blood of your business.
+Building and maintaining relationships with clients and other contacts are the lifeblood of your business.

-Great SEPs are confident putting themselves out there online and at events, following up opportunities and new contacts and connecting people with mutual interests.
+Great consultants are confident about putting themselves out there online and at events, following up on opportunities and new contacts, and connecting people with mutual interests.

 8. Risk appetite

-Starting a business involves taking a lot of risks - there’s no way of knowing whether your new idea is going to work, whether your clients are going to come through, or whether you’re going to make enough money to cover your mortgage in the first few months.
+Starting a business involves taking a lot of risks - there’s no way of knowing whether your new idea will work, your clients will come through, or whether you’ll make enough money to cover your mortgage in the first few months.

-If you’re not comfortable taking a leap, don’t do it!
+If you’re not comfortable leaping, don’t do it!